 Compose a letter (approximately 1 page) for each nominee explaining your reason for recommending the student.
 Nominators should specifically address how the nominee meets the award criteria.
 Attach any relevant materials that will assist the Student Awards Committee in making their decision, such as: publications, CV, additional letters of nomination.
 The committee may seek additional information concerning the most promising nominees.
 Previous recipients of an award are ineligible to receive the same award again, but may be recommended for any remaining awards.
 Nominators are encouraged to refer to the description of each award, which includes a list of previous awardees.

 Nomination deadlines are handled by the Berkeley EECS departmentSubmit a Nomination

-Joanne Lo is a fourth year PhD student in Electrical Engineering at UC Berkeley.
-She is studying Human-Computer Interactions under Professor Paulos to develop simple yet creative fabrications methods for the Maker's community.
-Joanne received her B.S. degree in Biomedical Engineering and M.S. degree in Electrical Engineering from UC Davis.
+Joanne Lo is the founder of Elysian Labs, Inc and an alumna of the Human-Computer Interaction - Electrical Engineering PhD program at UC Berkeley.
+She was advised by Professor Paulos to develop simple yet creative fabrications methods for the Maker's community.
+Joanne received her B.S. degree in Biomedical Engineering and M.S. degree in Electrical Engineering from UC Davis.,